Criminology and Criminal Justice

 The Associate of Science in Criminal Justice provides core courses in Criminal Justice with several electives that allow you to tailor the degree to your own career or personal goals.
 While earning your associate degree, you may step-up to one of the bachelor’s degree programs.

-Take our Introduction to Criminal Justice (3800:100) class to get a general overview of the field.
+Take our Intro to Criminal Justice (3800:100) class to get a general overview of the field.
 The class covers all areas of the program: discussion of crimes and crime trends, theories of criminal behavior, public reactions to crime, law enforcement techniques and responses to crime, the court process, and corrections.
 Current issues are discussed to show how these topics are relevant to events today.

 Criminology and Criminal Justice

-This degree will prepare you for a career path in policing, the courts, correctional agencies, or business and industry with a balance of research and professional skills.
+This degree will prepare you for a career in policing, the courts, correctional agencies, or business and industry with a balance of research and professional skills.
 After taking core and foundational courses in Criminal Justice, Political Science and Sociology, you will choose your concentration area: policing, courts and law, corrections, or criminology.

 Criminal Intelligence Analysis